docker/compose/docs/pull_request_template.md

 <!-- Please make sure an issue describing the problem the PR is trying to
     solve exists, or create it before submitting a PR.
-The maintainers will validate if the issue should be addressed or if it out of scope for the project.
+The maintainers will validate if the issue should be addressed or if it is out of scope for the project.
 -->
 Resolves #